 The solution.

-Replanting the azalea in fresh soil that is well draining will give the plant an opportunity to dry out and recover from root rot.
-If there are any roots that are visibly rotting then sip away these roots with a sterilised pair of pruners.
+Replanting the azalea in fresh soil that is well-draining will allow the plant to dry out and recover from root rot.
+If any roots are visibly rotting then sip away these roots with a sterilized pair of pruners.
 This will remove the diseased root and stimulate other roots to grow, which gives the azalea the best chance of recovery.

 If transplanting the azalea to a pot or raised bed is not an option then you will need to dig the azalea out of the ground and amend the clay soil to improve the rate of infiltration:

-- Do not add sand to clay soil for the purposes of improving drainage but instead used gravel.
-Sand and clay can form a cement like texture which is incredibly difficult to deal with.
+- Do not add sand to clay soil to improve drainage but instead use gravel.
+Sand and clay can form a cement-like texture which is incredibly difficult to deal with.

 - Gravel is a much better option and it will increase the size of the pores in the soil and will not create the same difficult texture.